tiagomk/datasciencecoursera/Course03/README.md

 # README File to explain 'run_analysis.R' Script

-For the Script to run, extract the [files from the dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to the root directory.
+For the Script to run, position the [zip file containing the dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into the current working directory, in the same level as the run_analysis.R script.